Ukraine ‘destroys elite Russian unit’ in drone strike on Black Sea oil rig

 The Russian Defence Ministry said its soldiers had cleared 35 buildings of Ukrainian troops.
 It also said that Russian forces were squeezing surrounded Ukrainians near the town of Kupiansk in the Kharkiv region, about 100 miles (160 km) to the north.

-Volodymyr Zelensky said in a post on X that he had visited troops fighting near the eastern city of Dobropillia on Tuesday.
+Volodymyr Zelensky said in a post on X/Twitter that he had visited troops fighting near the eastern city of Dobropillia on Tuesday.

 “Much attention was given to weapons, scaling up drone production, the needs of brigades and the experience of the 1st Corps of the National Guard of Ukraine ‘Azov’ and other units,” he wrote.